-The group meets on Saturdays throughout term-time to improvise and create new music, to rehearse and to develop their musical skills.
+The group meet to improvise and create new music, to rehearse and to develop their musical skills.
 The group also give public performances at various points of the year.

-They use a combination of traditional instruments, percussion, voices and new music technology and instruments.
-For example, one person might play a cajon while another uses eye tracking software to play notes and someone else sings, plays keyboard or an iPad.
+The young musicians use a combination of traditional instruments, percussion, voices and new music technology and instruments.
+For example, one person might play a cajon, while another uses eye-tracking software to play notes and someone else sings, plays cello or plays an iPad.

 This partnership has been offering creative music sessions for over 5 years.